 what can you vacuum with a shop vac?

-The great thing with shop vac is its ability to suck up just about everything with regards to dry and wet debris.
+The great thing about a shop vac is its ability to suck up just about everything with regard to dry and wet debris.
 Nails, liquid, and screws to name a few.
 Unlike a normal vacuum cleaner, these won’t stop a shop vac.
-Even pet hairs are no match to its power.
+Even pet hairs are no match for their power.

 If your basement floods, no worries!
-You can suck out the excessive water from its floors.
-Sure a shop vac isn’t a long term option, but it will help you when you need it the most.
+You can suck out the excess water from its floors.
+Sure a shop vac isn’t a long-term option, but it will help you when you need it the most.
 Most vacs have a float that will automatically shut off the suction power if the canister is full.
-Watch out when your shop vac changes pitch and loses all its suction.
+Watch out when your shop vac changes pitch and lose all its suction.
 When it happens, you must empty the tank immediately before continuing.

 Can you use a shop vac to clean ponds?

-We won’t recommend you to use your shop vac to clean ponds or any large body of water.
+We won’t recommend you use your shop vac to clean ponds or any large body of water.
 The biggest reason is that it fills up too fast and you have to empty it often.
-Also, it may have a chance to encounter a large repair either due to over usage or significant clogging due to a random gunk in the pond.
+Also, it may have a chance to encounter a large repair either due to over-usage or significant clogging due to random gunk in the pond.
 Trust us, we’ve tried it, and it isn’t worth it!

 But, if you have no option other than using a shop vac, make sure to attach an output hose.
 The output hose is a major thing to have as it allows the water to flow right back out.
 Sometimes, even a quality output hose won’t be able to keep up with the incoming water.
 And it may end up taking up a lot of time to clean the pond than you expected.

 What you can use instead is a water pump.
 It will suck up a large amount of water and then use a shop vac to clean the rest.